 My first job after university was with Prudential Assurance on their HR graduate programme where I had the opportunity to work across various business units and areas of HR.
 I left there after a number of years to work for myself after the birth of my third child and ran a small scale consulting business until I responded to an article in the local paper by Pam Loch to join the team at Loch HR.
 Within six months I was working for the business and the rest is history!

 What do you enjoy most about your role?

 I work with many clients and a variety of industries which I love.
 I also enjoy the challenges of being involved in the strategic decisions about what we do next as a businesses.

 What’s been the biggest challenge you’ve faced during your career, and how did you overcome it?

 I always had a ‘grand plan’ about where I would be and what I would be doing at certain points in my life.
 One of the biggest challenges I faced was the decision to return to employment after several years working for myself two years earlier than my plan suggested.
-However, the opportunity to join HR Advise Me was too good to pass up so I had to find the confidence to go ‘off-plan’ and make the jump, otherwise it would have always been the job that got away!
+However, the opportunity to join Loch HR was too good to pass up so I had to find the confidence to go ‘off-plan’ and make the jump, otherwise it would have always been the job that got away!

 How do you manage work/life balance?

 I have always adopted a flexible working pattern since I had my three children – usually working 3 or 4 days a week.
 This helped me to be there after school and go to school events as well as use the day to catch up.
 It is always a challenge but I think when you have a lot to fit in to your week, you have to be organised.
 It’s also important to me that my children consider it normal to have a working Mum.